privilegeescalation/.org/content/resources.md

 {{< quote "Blockers are for puberty -- not for our future scientists."
 "Quintessence Anx" "https://twitter.com/QuintessenceAnx">}}

+---

+## Follow us on Twitter

 For the latest resources please see the [contribution](/contribute) page to learn how to get involved.

 {{< button-newtab "Follow us on Twitter for the latest updates!" "https://twitter.com/setuid_org">}}

+---

+## Sign Up/Subscribe

+We have a mailing list.
+Feel free to sign up below.
+This is the only way to subscribe to our mailing list.

+{{< signup >}}

 ---